hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 Open the Home Assistant app and set your external URL (the "Home Assistant URL") to the URL you set up for mTLS authentication.
-If you are connected to your local network, disconnect ant test it.
+If you are connected to your local network, disconnect and test it.
 You should now be able to use Home Assistant outside your local network!

 ## Conclusion